What Is Convertible Redeemable Preferred Stock?

 For companies, convertible stocks offer the chance to earn more operating income over the life of the investment since shareholders receive fixed income until conversion.
 However, these stocks are also attractive to investors, who enjoy being able to participate in growing companies while offsetting risk if the stock doesn't do as well as they'd hoped.

 When you invest in stocks, you are looking for a combination of income and capital gain.
 Besides this return on your investment, you are ready to assume a certain level of risk, and you want a given flexibility in being able to sell the shares.
 Common stocks have a relatively high risk, can generate little income and are very flexible.
 If that profile doesn't match your needs, you can consider more complex, structured stock investments with additional characteristics.

 As indicated by its name, preferred stock comes ahead of common stock when a company issues payments.
 Such payments might be regular dividends, special dividends or payments upon liquidation or restructuring.
 This means preferred stocks are less risky than common stocks and that they can generate a regular income.
-When you invest in preferred stock, you can count on getting dividends every three or six months or annually -- depending on the company's dividend payment schedule -- unless the company is in financial difficulty.
-If such financial problems result in bankruptcy, you get paid before the common shareholders get any money, but after creditors and bondholders.
+When you invest in redeemable convertible preference shares, you can count on getting dividends every three or six months or annually -- depending on the company's dividend payment schedule -- unless the company is in financial difficulty.
+If such financial problems result in bankruptcy, those with RCPS shares get paid before the common shareholders get any money, but after creditors and bondholders.